City councillor Mike Nickel seeks UCP nomination in Edmonton-South | CBC News

 Nickel announced his intention Wednesday morning to seek the UCP nomination in the new riding of Edmonton-South.

-Nickel told CBC News that he has one or two elections left in his political career and wants to represent the city on a provincial level.
+Nickel told CBC News that he has one or two elections left in his political career and wants to represent the city at the Alberta legislature.

+"I've done as much as I can do from a council seat," Nickel said.
+"There's a lot of problems that need fixing for this city that can only be done on the provincial level."